jfcloutier/karma_system/README.md

 This repository is an umbrella for the `sym-cog-robotics` research project of the Active Inference Institute that I am conducting as a Research Fellow.

+This project is an experiment in **Artificial Agency**.
+It asks the question What does it take, at a minimum, for a robot to learn, *on its own*, how to survive in a world it knows initially almost nothing about?

 The name of the software system under development is Karma.
 [Why the name](https://en.wikipedia.org/wiki/Karma)

 > Karma [...] is a concept of action, work, or deed, and its effect or consequences> In Indian religions, the term more specifically refers to a principle of cause an> effect, often descriptively called the principle of karma, wherein individual> intent and actions (cause) influence their future [...]